 Many people think of food first regarding family preparedness planning, but water, not food, should be the top priority.
 After the air we breathe, water is essential to sustaining life.
-We can last for two to four weeks without food but only survive a few days without water.
+We can last two to four weeks without food but only survive a few days without water.

 Whether you are planning for short-term emergencies like a storm that knocks out power for a week or less or longer storage, having enough water should be the first thing to tackle in any preparedness plan.
 There are three crucial considerations in accumulating and storing an adequate water supply for you and your family:

 The essential requirement for each person in your household is a minimum of two quarts of water per day for drinking.
-In addition to drinking water, you will need water for cooking food, brushing teeth, or washing your hands.
+In addition to drinking water, you will need water for cooking food, brushing your teeth, or washing your hands.
 Therefore, the total amount of water required for each person is a minimum of one gallon of water for each household member per day for two weeks.
 That amount could be even more depending on the temperatures or particular needs of individuals in the household.

 Emergency water sources can be found in and around most homes and can be used as a backup source if there is no regular water supply available.
 These include: